Jennette McCurdy: Early life and education

-Television, film, and music career

-2000–2006: Career beginnings
+Career

+Acting

-In 2000, at the age of eight, McCurdy started her acting career on Mad TV.
-She then appeared in several television series, including CSI: Crime Scene Investigation, Malcolm in the Middle, Lincoln Heights, Will & Grace, Zoey 101, True Jackson, VP, Law and Order SVU, Medium, Judging Amy, The Inside, Karen Sisco, Over There, and Close to Home.
-In 2003, she acted in the film Hollywood Homicide.
-In 2005, she was nominated for a Young Artist Award for "Best Performance in a Television Series – Guest Starring Young Actress" for her performance in Strong Medicine.
-She also appeared in a commercial for Sprint.
+In 2000, at the age of eight, McCurdy started her acting career on the adult comedy sketch show Mad TV.
+She then appeared in several television series, including CSI: Crime Scene Investigation, Malcolm in the Middle, Lincoln Heights, Will & Grace, Zoey 101, True Jackson VP, Law and Order SVU, Medium, Judging Amy, The Inside, Karen Sisco, Over There, and Close to Home.

+In 2003, she acted in the feature film Hollywood Homicide.
+In 2005, she was nominated for a Young Artist Award for "Best Performance in a Television Series – Guest Starring Young Actress" for her performance in drama series Strong Medicine.
+She also appeared in a commercial for Sprint Corporation.